AdityaGovardhan/cosmosQA-research/README.md

 Individual Efforts:
 -------------------

-- Kunal : Trying to run cosmosqa_wilburOne on asu agave.
+- Kunal :
+1. Trying to run cosmosqa_wilburOne on asu agave.
 Current status is that the cluster is not picking up my job.
+2. Attempting to run the Roberta model on CoLAB.
+3. Setting up a framework for performing error analysis on the test and validation datasets.
+4. Phase 1 report.

 - Jay :